michaelgwelch/loominate.net/_posts/2013-10-09-math-from-scratch-in-haskell-zero-and-one.md

 ---
-title: 'Math from scratch in Haskell: zero and one'
+title: "Math from scratch in Haskell: zero and one"

 layout: post
 permalink: /2013/10/09/math-from-scratch-in-haskell-zero-and-one/